cjus/hydra-aws-docker-article/README2.md

 | servicenet | Overlay network we created to enable container to container communication | swarm |

 ### Swarm visualization service

+Wouldn't it be great if we could visualize the services in our Docker swarm?
+Such a tool might allow us to see the distribution of our services across machines and perhaps we'd be able to see the status of individual services.
+Now, wouldn't it be great if such a tool came packaged as a container that we could just drop into our swarm?
+Well, hope no further!

 Mano Marks has created a handy [docker swarm visualizer](https://github.com/ManoMarks/docker-swarm-visualizer) that we'll install onto our master01 node.